LifeWay/CloudGenesis-StacksRepo/README.md

 templates.
 Therefore, if you clone this repo for your own private use, you **MUST** remove the `.gitkeep` file in the templates directory.
 Only valid cloudformation templates are allowed in the templates directoy.

-You may check in whatever kind of files you wish into the `stacks` directory, as the S3 eventing setup on GitFormation itself will ignore any file name that does not end in `.yaml`
+You may check in whatever kind of files you wish into the `stacks` directory, as the S3 eventing setup on CloudGenesis itself will ignore any file name that does not end in `.yaml`